peter88213/yw2md/docs/index.md

 modification.
 The script  *my_yw2md.pyw* uses the original script as a library and defines easy-to-adapt subclasses for Markdown conversion.

+All you need is the two Python files coming with the distributed package.
+All the rest one can see on GitHub is for IDE configuration, documentation, library administration, building, testing, versioning, packaging etc., and I recommend you to ignore it for the first time, because all that comes with a bunch of dependencies that might be quite time-consuming to resolve.

 ## License